 2. Remove Unwanted Apps

-FireSticks have limited storage space.
-Too many installed apps may eat up all the space, slowing down the device.
+FireSticks comes with a very limited storage space.
+Too many installed apps occupy all the space, slowing down the device.

 Alternatively, you can add external storage to your FireStick and store some apps there.
-It ensures that only your favorite apps are stored in the FireStick’s internal storage.
+It will make space for your favorite apps in the FireStick’s internal storage.

 3. Clear App Cache

 Like any other app, FireStick apps store cache data to provide faster service in the future.
 However, the accumulated cache can burden your FireStick storage, compromising its overall speed.
-So, it’s wise to clear the cache of apps you regularly use.
+Clear the cache of apps regularly to free up space.

 4. Keep Your FireStick Up to Date